 Now is the time for you to determine what aspects of becoming, and being, a parent are most important to you.
 As simplistic as it sounds, it may help to make a list of the pros and cons for each option that you are considering, This mental exercise can help to give you clarity when making a choice about your next steps.

 Want to learn more?
-Click here to read The AFA's fact sheet on this subject.
+Click here to read Path2Parenthood's fact sheet on this subject.